 Example: “I don’t have enough time.”
 Don’t even think that, much less dwell on it!
 Simply figure out what you must do to get the necessary time, given that you’ve committed to the task.

 Remember that you are an awesome, future expert doc with amazing grit.
-Everything you are doing to prepare now, even though it is difficult, will help you be the best physician you can be.
-Focus on why you wanted to become a doctor in the first place, and keep it in your mind for those moments when you are lacking in motivation.
+Everything you are doing now, even though it is difficult, is preparing you for success.
+Focus on why you wanted to become a doctor and keep it in your mind for those moments when motivation is lacking.

-Those are our 5 tips for how to stay motivated to study and achieve your goals!
+These are our 5 mental exercises to help you stay motivated while studying!
 Can you think of anything we missed?
 Tweet us with your best tips.

-If you haven't checked out our StudyWise guide, it goes further into detail about each of these tips and gives you helpful study timelines.
+If you haven't checked out our free StudyWise guide, it goes further into detail about each of these tips and the science behind them.